Janowoj/simple-components/README.md

     });
 }

+// After checking in the console:
+$0.click(); // first click
+$0.click(); // second click

+// We can see that the section is opened after the second click.

 # Attention:

  // Technically this is only an issue if state updates really quickly.

  // Practically we can use simple version of the handler.

+# Dropdown component:

+## Designing props:

+// Choose what type of props we want to use as options (string, number, boolean, object, array, function, etc.).

+// Good option is to use an ARRAY OF OBJECTS.

+// We will use an array of objects with two properties: LABEL and VALUE.

+E.G.:

+if (selected.value === 'sweet') {
+    makeFood();
+}